-These low carb coconut lime truffles are refreshing and filling and sponsored by Silk #TopItTuesday.
-Low carb and dairy-free, they are made with walnuts, almonds or cashews, and Silk Almond Dairy-Free Yogurt Alternative.
+These low carb coconut lime truffles are refreshing and filling.
+Made with walnuts, almonds or cashews, and Silk Almond Dairy-Free Yogurt Alternative.

 The hardest part of following a low carb diet is snacking.
 While you don't often find yourself ravenous, there are times that you need a quick bite to tide you over or simply for your own mental health.
 It's easy to get bored of nuts, cheese, and eggs as snack options.
 Plus, as the weather gets warmer around here, it seems that dinner comes later and later each day, so sometimes I just need something filling and refreshing to keep my appetite at bay until dinnertime.
 It's also nice to have a treat that feels and tastes indulgent too, even if it really isn't.

 The NEW Silk Almond Dairy-Free Yogurt Alternative makes a great snack on its own.
 It's smooth, creamy, and soy-free and contains 5-6 grams of protein per serving.
 It doesn't contain artificial colors or flavors, doesn't contain high-fructose corn syrup and is verified by the Non-GMO Project's product verification program. it is also vegan and free of cholesterol, dairy, soy, lactose, gluten, carrageenan, and casein.
 My favorite flavor is the Dark Chocolate Coconut.
 It's delicious!

 You could definitely use the Dark Chocolate Coconut flavor in this truffles recipe, but I chose the plain flavor.
 I wasn't quite sure how the chocolate would react with the lime.
 I might try that next time!

 This recipe is easy to make and is no bake as well!